Welcome to Wopular's coverage of Wars, U.s. Military.

-Wars, U.s. Military that have been featured on main sections
+Wars, U.s. Military | featured news

 A bipartisan group of House members will file a lawsuit Wednesday challenging U.S. participation in the Libya military mission.
 Meanwhile, President Barack Obama is set to defend U.S. military involvement in Libya to Congress, according to the White House.